<?xml version="1.0" encoding="UTF-8"?>

 <ul>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Future resale value may be affected</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">You prefer privacy</span></li>

 </ul>